-1. Introduction
+1. INTRODUCTION

 3D mesh models are used in many important areas such as geometric modeling, computer animation, and CAD.
 With the availability of powerful laser scanners, large and dense meshes are easily acquired from physical world.
-However, since the full complexity of such models is not always required, coarsening a dense mesh, i.e., replacing the original mesh with a simpler but close enough mesh, is a necessary pre-processing step in many applications.
-Many mesh coarsening techniques have been presented, including the global optimization method [HDD93,LT00] and remeshing for mesh coarsening [Tur92,LSS98,KVLS99,GVSS00].
+However,

 Mesh clustering is to partition the faces or vertices of the mesh into different regions.
 Generally, these regions are required to be nonoverlapping and connected.
 One major application of the clustering technique is for mesh coarsening.
 Such a method builds the approximating mesh based on the clustering of the dense mesh.
 In mesh coarsening, clustering may not be explicitly required in a greedy clustering technique, like mesh decimation.
-A decimation method creates implicit partitionings of the mesh through greedy and repeatedly collapsing mesh faces or vertices [GH98,Hop96,LT98].
-The resulting mesh is always sub-optimal [CSAD04].
+A decimation method creates implicit partitions of the mesh through greedy and repeatedly collapsing mesh faces or vertices [6, 9, 17].
+The resulting mesh is always sub-optimal [2].
 The other clustering method for mesh coarsening is to construct the mesh clusters explicitly.
 The new mesh clustering technique, also designed for mesh coarsening, falls into this category.

 There are quite a few papers discussing mesh approximation based on explicitly constructing clusters.
-Clustering by approximating the Centroidal Voronoi Tessellation (CVT) [DFG99] on triangular meshes is first discussed in [VC04].
+Clustering by approximating the Centroidal Voronoi Tessellation (CVT) [3] on triangular meshes is first discussed in [23].
 After constructing the clusters, the mesh is uniformly coarsened based on the clusters.
-Adaptive coarsening of a mesh based on clustering from Centroidal Voronoi Tessellation is presented in [VKC05].
-An extension from uniform mesh coarsening [VC04] to anisotropic mesh coarsening is discussed in [VCP08].
-A theoretical framework of variational shape approximation based on optimal mesh clustering with respect to some distortion error metric is presented in [CSAD04].
+Adaptive coarsening of a mesh based on clustering from Centroidal Voronoi Tessellation is presented in [25].
+An extension from uniform mesh coarsening [23] to anisotropic mesh coarsening is discussed in [24].
+A theoretical framework of variational shape approximation based on optimal mesh clustering with respect to some distortion error metric is presented in [2].
 Especially, optimal clustering using $L^{2,1}$ metric faithfully captures the anisotropic nature of the mesh.
-A hierarchy face clustering technique is developed in [MGH01].
-Many applications such as collision detection, surface simplification and multiresolution radiosity benefit from this hierarchy clustering technique.
-Clustering faces in a set of characteristic regions to build a higher-level description of mesh geometry is explored in [KT96, She01, LPRM02, GS01].
-Accelerating general iterative clustering algorithms for meshes on GPU is discussed in [JDH04].
+A hierarchical face clustering technique is developed in [19].
+Many applications such as collision detection, surface simplification and multiresolution radiosity benefit from this hierarchical clustering technique.
+Clustering faces in a set of characteristic regions to build a higherlevel description of mesh geometry is explored in [12, 21, 16, 7].
+Accelerating general iterative clustering algorithms for meshes on GPU is discussed in [11].